Will you be able to score points for Skilled Employment?

 It must be on a specific minimum skill level and the level of remuneration you are going to receive will also be taken into account.

-If your employment does not meet any of the criteria explained in detail below, you cannot claim points for skilled employment.
+If your offer of employment does not meet any of the criteria explained in detail below, you cannot claim points for skilled employment.

 Your professional background is the base for your entire resident visa process under Skilled Migrant Category.

 Your qualifications, work experience and New Zealand offer of employment all have to be on the required minimum skill level and aligned with each other to meet SMC policy requirements.

 Proving that you meet the level of training and/or experience required and are in fact eligible for points for Skilled Employment is a complex matter and any mistakes will result in your EOI being rejected from the pool!